 Knowing whether to submit a CV or a resume can make or break your job application.
-These two documents may seem similar, but they serve distinct purposes and can significantly impact how hiring managers perceive you.
+These two documents may seem similar, but they serve distinct purposes and can significantly impact how Hiring Managers perceive you.

+This guide will cover what a CV and resume are, their unique features and how to determine which one you need to submit.
 To help you overcome this common job search challenge, we will discuss distinctions between a CV and a resume, the content each document should include and how to determine which one you’ll need to provide.

 What Is a CV?